Fine chemical: Profitability

 The fine chemical industry has undergone several boom and bust phases during its almost 30 years of existence.
 The biggest boom took place in the late 1990s, when high-dosage, high volume anti-AIDS drugs and COX-2 inhibitors gave a big boost to custom manufacturing.
-After the end of the "irrational exuberance" in 2000, the industry suffered a first bust in 2003, as a result of capacity expansions, the advent of Asian competitors and a ruinous M&A activity, several billion dollars of shareholder value were destroyed.
-The most recent –minor- boom is associated with stockpiling of GlaxoSmithKline's Relenza (zanamivir) and Roche's Tamiflu (oseltamivir phosphate) by many countries in order to prepare for a possible avian flu epidemic.
-Surprisingly, the main cause for the 2009 slump had not been the general recession, but slow-downs of the growth and, even more so, inventory adjustments by the pharma industry.
+After the end of the "irrational exuberance" in 2000, the industry suffered a first bust in 2003, as a result of capacity expansions, the advent of Asian competitors and a ruinous M&A activity, and several billion dollars of shareholder value were lost.
+A minor boom was associated with stockpiling of GlaxoSmithKline's Relenza (zanamivir) and Roche's Tamiflu (oseltamivir phosphate) by many countries in order to prepare for a possible avian flu epidemic.
+Surprisingly, the main cause for the 2009 slump was not the general recession, but slow-downs of growth and inventory adjustments by the pharma industry.
 They resulted in postponements or cancellations of orders.
-The unfavorable development was in sharp contrast to the very optimistic growth forecasts, which many fine chemical companies, had announced.
-They had been based on equally promising sector reports from investment banks, which in turn had evolved from forward projections of the preceding boom period.
-In most cases, these projections have been missed by a large margin.
+The unfavorable development was in sharp contrast to the very optimistic growth forecasts, which many fine chemical companies had announced.
+These were based on equally promising sector reports from investment banks which, in turn, had evolved from forward projections of the preceding boom period.
+In most cases, these projections were missed by a large margin.

-At the end of the "irrational exuberance" at the turn of the millennium and again in 2009 almost half of the industry achieved a return on sales (ROS) of more than 10%, and less than 10% an ROS below 5%.
+Following these slumps, almost half of the industry achieved a return on sales (ROS) of more than 10%, and less than 10% received an ROS below 5%.
 In the worst years, 2003 and 2009, almost half of the companies suffered from an ROS of less than 5%.
-Whereas during the period under review, 2000–2009. the average EBITDA / sales and EBIT / sales ratios of representative companies, resp. divisions were 15% and 71/2%, respectively, in the period 2000–2009, the numbers were 20% and 10–13% in the boom, and 10% and 5% in the bust phases.
-The factor 2 between the high and low numbers reflects the volatility of the industry's profitability.
-All in all, the average Western fine-chemical firms have been making a return below the cost of capital, i.e. they are not reinvestment grade.
+During this period, the average EBITDA/sales and EBIT/sales ratios of representative companies were 15% and 71/2%, respectively; during the boom, they were 20% and 10–13% respectively and, during the bust, they were 10% and 5% respectively.
+The differences within these ranges reflects the volatility of the industry's profitability.
+All in all, the average Western fine-chemical firms have been making a return below the cost of capital — they are not reinvestment grade.